 Because being optimal matters.
 It matters entirely.

-Medichecks is a very popular choice for inexpensive yet comprehensive home-testing with a fast turn around.
+Medichecks is a very popular choice for inexpensive yet comprehensive home-testing with a fast turn around in the UK.

 A longer list of places (sorted by country) to order your own tests online can be seen here.

 My experiences of ordering my own tests online is that it’s a really easy and quick way of getting a full picture look of my thyroid levels.
 I order my own tests from the above websites at least two or three times a year.